firebase/FirebaseUI-Android/auth/README.md

 ##### Wait, but _why_?

-Short answer: it's GitHub's fault. 😉 Long answer: GitHub requires that override redirect URIs only extend the base URI configured in the dashboard.
+GitHub requires that override redirect URIs only extend the base URI configured in the dashboard for [security reasons](https://tools.ietf.org/html/rfc6749#section-10.6).
 What does this mean?
 For GitHub auth to work on the web, the full `https://project-id.firebaseapp.com/__/auth/handler` redirect URI must be specified, thus preventing us Android devs from using a custom scheme (since we can only extend the base URI with extra path elements).

 As a side note, if you don't care about Web or iOS support, you can simply override our `GitHubLoginActivity`'s intent filters with your custom scheme to skip all these steps...
-However, you'd kinda be shooting yourself in the foot if you ever needed to support Web or iOS so we don't officially support this method.
+However, this will make adding support for Web or iOS difficult should you decided to do so in the future—hence us not officially support this method.

 ##### Adding secrets